 And are you happy about the last record?

 Dwid: I love it, yeah.
 I mean, that’s why I make the records.
 I make the records because I want to hear that kind of thing and that kind of music.
 So the whole concept of the band is to make music that we would love to hear.
 And sometimes other people also like it, which makes us lucky.
 And sometimes people fucking hate it, which is also OK.
 I have no delusions, like I said jokingly about pop music.
 We don’t misunderstand and think that we’re making pop records.
 And so when people don’t like it, that’s OK.
 We expect that because it’s not for everybody.

 I mean, it’s heavy, right?

 Dwid: Yeah it’s heavy.
 Your grandma is going to say, “Ahh that’s fucking noise.”
 I mean my grandmother says that.
-So it’s chill.

 So I read that the last album was inspired by Francis Bacon.
 Where or what inspires you as of late?

 Dwid: Too many things to answer, I guess.
 I’m inspired by a lot of things.
 My education was in art, and that’s why the Francis Bacon aspect is probably included in the album.
 I’m interested in things that challenge normal perception.
 I’m a big fan of the Dada movement, for example.
 Cut up poetry, so to speak, Tristan Tzara, André Breton type of things.
 But the visuals of that movement also inspire me.
 If you see the album artwork, there’s a collage, a bit abstract Dada in a way, but at the same time horrifying.
 Not too many of those artists touched on horror when they were doing the Dada movement.